 # Adaptive-BN-based searching for pruning strategy. 'calibration_fn' is a function for calibrating BN layer's statistics. runner.search(gpus=['0'], calibration_fn=calibration_fn, calib_args=(val_loader,), eval_fn=eval_fn, eval_args=(val_loader,), num_subnet=1000, removal_ratio=0.7) model = runner.prune(removal_ratio=0.7, index=None)

-implements adaptive-BN is shown in the following example code.
-You should define
+that implements adaptive-BN is shown in the following example code.
+You should

 def calibration_fn(model, dataloader, number_forward=100): model.train() with torch.no_grad(): for index, (images, target) in enumerate(dataloader): images = images.cuda() model(images) if index > number_forward: break

-- The generated pruned models are typically more accurate.
+- The generated pruned models are more accurate.
 All subnetworks that meet the requirements are evaluated.

 - The workflow is simpler because you can obtain the final pruned model in one step without iterations.

-- Retraining a slim model is faster than retraining a sparse model.
+- Retraining a slim model is faster than a sparse model.

-There are two disadvantages to one-step pruning: One is that the random generation of pruning strategies is unpredictable.
-The other is that the subnetwork search must be performed once for every pruning ratio.
+There are two disadvantages to one-step pruning: One is that the random generation of pruning strategy is unstable.
+The other is that the subnetwork searching must be performed once for every pruning ratio.